>> | Welcome | Accommodation | Weddings | Excursions | Festivals | Location | Info | Booking |

 Vesak (or Wesak) Poya:

 The most important Buddhist poya: Thrice blessed day for Buddhists throughout the world; Commemorates the birth of Prince Siddhartha, his attaining enlightenment and passing away into Nibbana (Nirvana) as Gauthama Buddha.
 Also celebrates the Buddha's third legendary visit to Sri Lanka.
 It is a day of great sanctity devoted to religious observances and charity.
-Devout buddhists fast, meditate and visit temples.
+Devout Buddhists fast, meditate and visit temples.
 Vesak marks the end of the Adam's Peak pilgrimage season.

 The day is also celebrated with festivity, with colourful decorations, illuminations and pageants.
 Buses and cars are decorated with streamers.
 Decorative lanterns are hung in front of houses and huge panels decorated with scenes from the life of the Buddha – pandals (thorana), – are erected.
 After dark, many of these pandals are transformed by thousands of coloured light-bulbs, displaying complicated sequences of traditional patterns.
 Wayside stalls distribute food and refreshments to the pilgrims and passers by.